 Noted character actor Nelson Leigh lends credibility and gravitas to the role of Jor-El.
 Leigh would later play one of the leads in the reasonably good sci-fi film World Without End (review), and turned up in a few sci-fi TV series.

 Cinematographer Ira H. Morgan is best known for filming serials and B movies, but is, slightly surprisingly, credited for filming the Charlie Chaplin classic Modern Times (1936).
 Art director Paul Palmentola designed his first sci-fi film, The Monster Maker, in 1944, and later moved on to serial making, designing sets for Brick Bradford, Bruce Gentry, Batman and Robin, Atom Man vs. Superman, Mysterious Island (1952), Captain Video, Master of the Stratosphere and The Lost Planet.
-He then turned to films like It Came from Beneath the Sea (review), Creature with the Atom Brain (both 1955), Earth vs. The Flying Saucers (1956), and last but not least The Giant Claw (1957).
+He then turned to films like It Came from Beneath the Sea (review), Creature with the Atom Brain (both 1955), Earth vs. The Flying Saucers (1956, review), and last but not least The Giant Claw (1957).

 Superman.
 1948, USA.
 Directed by Spencer Gordon Bennett and Thomas Carr.
 Based on characters created by Joe Shuster and Jerry Siegel.
 Starring: Kirk Alyn, Noel Neill, Tommy Bond, Carol Forman, George Meeker, Jack Ingram, Pierre Watkin, Terry Frost, Charles King, Charles Quigley, Herbert Rawlinson, Forrest Taylor, Stephen Carr, Rusty Wescoatt, Frank Hagney, I. Stanford Jolley, Nelson Leigh, Doodles Weaver.
 Cinematography: Ira H. Morgan.
 Editing: Earl Turner.
 Art direction: Paul Palmentola.
 Set decoration: Sidney Clifford.
 Special effects: Howard Swift.
 Musical director: Mischa Bakaleinikoff.
 Produced by Sam Katzman for Columbia Pictures.